l-lu-u/l-lu-u.github.io/content/projects/2025-a-lantern-for-wishes/index.md

 [![Dinosaurs and other decoration items](./images/dinosaurs.jpeg)](./images/dinosaurs.jpeg) *Dinosaurs and other decoration items, photographed by Burak Türköz*

-Thanks to Nat, Mónica, Anh, Betsy - for warmly sharing with us all the materials, without your help, this workshop would not be as fun as it was.
+Thanks to Nat, Mónica, Anh, Betsy - for warmly sharing the materials with us.
+Without their help, this workshop would not have been as fun as it was.

-Thanks to I-Wen and Maija, our festival volunteers, for their kindest help in organising the workshop and assisting the attendees.
+Thanks to I-Wen and Maija, our festival volunteers, for their hard work in assisting the workshop.

-And, many thanks to Sello Library Paja (the makerspace) and Ninho ry.
+And, many thanks to Sello Library Paja (the makerspace) and Kulttuurikeskus Ninho ry.

 ## Make It Yourself!